Read on for the prologue & first chapter of my new book Hearts Divine – a whole SIX WEEKS before release!

-My eyes dart to the closed door behind him as I slide my wrists onto my lap so he can’t see them shaking.
-My body tends to have a visceral reaction from the mere mention of Dante’s name.
+My eyes dart to the closed door.
+I slide my wrists onto my lap so he can’t see them shaking.
+My body tends to have a visceral reaction just from the mere mention of Dante’s name.

-The detective leans over the table to glare at me, trying to psych me out again.
+The detective leans over the table to glare at me, trying to psych me out all over again.
 I can smell the mint on his breath.
-I see the jade in his irises, the square jaw and neat haircut.
+I see the jade in his irises, the square jaw and the neat haircut.
 He’s younger than most.
 Idealistic.
 He’s determined to make his mark by cracking the uncrackable.
-In another lifetime, one where this body didn’t irrevocably belong to another, I might have felt the first stirrings of lust.
+In another lifetime, one when this body didn’t irrevocably belong to another, I might have felt the first stirrings of lust.